-World Vision calls on NZ Government to introduce a strong and robust Modern Slavery Act
+Government urged to introduce robust Modern Slavery Act

 17 Nov 2021 by Linda Shackelford, Media Advisor

-World Vision calls on NZ Government to introduce a strong and robust Modern Slavery Act
+Government urged to introduce robust Modern Slavery Act

 On Thursday 18 November, World Vision and Trade Aid will present evidence to the Petitions Committee in support of a strong and robust Modern Slavery Act for New Zealand.